 There are 3 leagues in the UK

-- The Elite League (The top league covered by Sky Sports).
+- The Premiership League (The top league covered by BT Sports).

 - The National League (The league to hopefully train the youngsters).